 Before we go further, we reach the big question: how can you transform your brilliant, yet possibly useless idea into an actual product that will deliver value to its users?

-Taking into account how many good ideas might go to waste, here at tapptitude, aside from actually building top-notch products, we thought: “what if we help startups define their product?”
+Taking into account how many good ideas might go to waste, here at Tapptitude, aside from actually building top-notch products, we thought: “what if we help startups define their product?”
 And we did so, in a process that we’ve tested a few dozens of times and which delivers clarity and solid results.
 It’s dubbed as “Product Definition Phase” and its objective is to help you get from an idea generator, or a future-maybe-wannabe startup founder, to a proper product creator.
 In other words, a product creator that might have a future in a growing business.

-What is Product Definition Phase?
+What is the Product Definition Phase?

-In a nutshell, Product Definition Phase is a process that takes early stage startups or idea stage products to a point where it’s utterly clear what needs to be coded as a product.
+In a nutshell, the Product Definition Phase is a process that takes early stage startups or idea stage products to a point where it’s utterly clear what needs to be coded as a product.

 During this process, we work directly with the founders and help them both clarify and decide all the core elements of their products, up to a point where a development team would be able to estimate the amount of work needed to launch the product and the major tech implications of such a product.
 In other words, we take an idea that is suffocated with possibilities to a point where a single product is decided, it’s easy to understand and shows you what kind of experience it will create for the user.